-The two-resulting ring-cores (Figure 11, dashed) had an average initial noise level of ~13 pT/vHz at 1 Hz.
-An equivalent set of five cores processed immediately beforehand (Figure 11, solid) with the standard long-tail heat treatment had an average initial noise of ~9 pT/vHz at 1 Hz.
+The two resulting ring cores (Fig. 11, dashed) had an average initial noise level of $\sim 13 \text{ pT}/\sqrt{\text{Hz}}$ at 1 Hz.
+An equivalent set of five cores processed immediately beforehand (Fig. 11, solid) with the standard long-tail heat treatment had an average initial noise of $\sim 9 \text{ pT}/\sqrt{\text{Hz}}$ at 1 Hz.
 Two additional heat treatments were executed to investigate whether this discrepancy was related to the cooling rate or simply time at elevated temperature below the Curie temperature.
-All seven rings were subjected to two rounds of an additional 100 hours at 100 °C described in Narod (2014).
-The initial 100 hours at 100 °C improved the noise floor of the five rings manufactured with the standard heat treatment by an average of 16% while the second 100 hours at 100 °C heat treatment provided no significant benefit.
-The two rings manufactured with the direct cool heat treatment showed no significant additional improvement from either 100 hour at 100 °C heat treatment.
+All seven rings were subjected to two rounds of an additional 100 h at 100 °C described in Narod (2014).
+The initial 100 h at 100 °C improved the noise floor of the five rings manufactured with the standard heat treatment by an average of 16 %, while the second 100 h at 100 °C heat treatment provided no significant benefit.
+The two rings manufactured with the direct cool heat treatment showed no significant additional improvement from either 100 h at 100 °C heat treatment.